Vale of Glamorgan Festival

+It was very much in the spirit of John Metcalf’s work as a composer and enabler, as well as of the Festival’s long history that the charity’s farewell gesture was to distribute a limited number of grants of between £2k & £6k for composer-led work in Wales, supporting collaboration between composers and performers.
+The intention was to reflect the spirit of excitement, enjoyment, and adventure that has characterised the festival since 1969.
+Grants, administered by Tŷ Cerdd on behalf of the Festival, were awarded to Rob Fokkens, Richard McReynolds, Ashley John Long, Claire Victoria Roberts, Cameron Biles-Liddell, Nathan James Dearden, Richard Baker and Sarah Lianne Lewis.

 After initially being a generic classical music festival, the Vale of Glamorgan Festival changed its focus in 1992 to feature exclusively living composers.
 In recognition of this position, the Vale of Glamorgan Festival received the Prudential Award in 1994.
-The Festival's Artistic Director received one of four inaugural Creative Wales Ambassador Awards from the Arts Council of Wales in 2009.

 Highlights include festivals devoted to the music of the Baltic States (1996), Austria (1998) and Australia (2001).
 The 2002 festival featured a tour to Britain by the Finnish Radio Chamber Choir.
 2005 brought a mix of music, visual art, storytelling and food, in a festival with interwoven themes of Japan and the work of women composers.

 The 2013 event, held at the St Donats Arts Centre and Cardiff's Hoddinott Hall, was favourably reviewed by The Guardian, highlighting composer Sebastian Currier as the outstanding performance.

 Composers John Tavener and Tarik O'Regan formed the focus of the 2014 Festival.
 BBC NOW broadcasts an annual concert featuring the top five composers from the festival.